 This Is How A Ketamine Therapy Session Works

-Ketamine therapy clinics have been popping up all over the place, with plenty of them available within the US.
-But what does a ketamine therapy session actually include?
+Ketamine therapy clinics have been popping up all over the place, with plenty of them available within the U.S. But what does a ketamine therapy session actually include?
 How long does it last and how should you prepare?
 Here’s how a ketamine therapy session works.

-Ketamine is known as a party drug, an FDA-approved anaesthetic, and lately, as a potentially great psychedelic substance that can help in treating a wide array of mental health issues.
+Ketamine has a history of being a party drug… and an FDA-approved anaesthetic.
+But it is also gaining a reputation as a psychedelic substance that can help in treating a wide array of mental health issues.
 Ketamine therapy has shown some amazing results for PTSD, depression and anxiety to mood disorders, bipolarity, and even addiction.
 So it’s no wonder the treatment itself has gained such popularity.

-It’s important to note though that none of the clinics existing presently are regulated, and it’s on you to dive deep into research and find the one that will uphold all safety procedures and protocols which will make the sessions efficient and safe.
+It’s important to note, though, that the FDA does not currently regulate ketamine therapy clinics.
+And it’s on you to dive deep into research and find the one that will uphold all safety procedures and protocols .
+That will make the sessions efficient and safe.
 That isn’t to say that there’s a lack of credible, available organizations, such as MAPS, to provide professional, straightforward advice.